jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-06-24.md

 Minutes:

-*
+* Next version of the site will be Drupal 8.
+* New drupalcamp.co.za domain registration ownership should be available to DASA if it is to be part of it's affairs.
+Check with Jason about this.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------